Cisco ISE hardware and virtual appliance requirements

 -

 Hot migration is also called live migration or vMotion.
-Cisco ISE need not be shutdown or powered off during the hot migration.
+You do not need to shut down or power off Cisco ISE during hot migration.
 You can migrate the Cisco ISE VM without any interruption in its availability.

 -